manoafixit/campusjams.github.io/index.md

 ### Map Page
 [<img src="images/map.PNG">](http://manoafixit.meteorapp.com/#/map)
 This is where the map of UHM campus which shows the location of the issues that were submitted on the application.
+(Need to update since we made changes to this in Milestone 2)

+### Feed Page
+(Insert Image)
+This is where the issues are listed.
+It shows

 ## About us